doubt72/Sokudoku/README.md

-in the repository of both programs that will generate packages and packages themselves -- if you build a new package that contains any errors, the program should supply somewhat meaningful error messages when you attempt to load it that should help you fix it.
+in the repository of both programs that will generate packages and packages themselves -- if you build a new package that contains any errors, the program should supply somewhat meaningful error messages when you attempt to load it (which should help you fix it).

 Once packages are loaded, the application handles storing the package and history internally in the user's account.